 - Homemade granola – a new favorite of ours.
 We eat this on everything!
 Top yogurt with it, pour milk on it like cereal, or tear off chunks and eat it like trail mix – it’s all good.

-I’m always looking to add new snacks to the list, so don’t be shy if you have one that you love!
-Let me know if you make any of these, too!
+I’m always looking to add new snacks to the list, so don’t be shy if you have one that you love.

 Interested in the latest news from Willowcrest Lane?